-If you don't want the height of other fields on the same row to be changed, you can configure advance settings under Design Mode.
-There are two options for you: "Stretch / shrink to fit cell" and "Fix image max size".
+If you don't want the height of other fields on the same row to be affected, you can configure advanced settings under Design Mode.
+There are two options for you: "Stretch/shrink to fit cell" and "Fix image max size".

-Image will be automatically resized to fit the cell, therefore the heigth of other fields on the same row will not be expanded.
+The image will be automatically resized to fit the cell, therefore the height of other fields on the same row will not expand.

-Image will be displayed in its actual aspect ratio regardless of the cell borders.
-If you do not set "max width" or "max height", the image height will be 120 px.
+The image will be displayed in its actual aspect ratio regardless of the cell borders.
+If you do not set the "max width" or "max height", the image height will be 120 px.

-In this mode, the field height in the same row of will not be expanded, but the cells below the field may be covered by image.
+In this mode, the field height in the same row will not expand, but the cells below the field may be covered by the image.
 Therefore, you will need to adjust the layout to avoid this.

-Please note that "Stretch / shrink to fit cell" and "Fix image max size" work in different logic, and that errors might occur if you tick both options in the same image upload field.
+Please note that "Stretch/shrink to fit cell" and "Fix image max size" work in different mechanisms and that errors might occur if you check both options in the same image upload field.

 Choose from a preset list of account users.

-It's also possible to specify a certain user group that this user can be selected from, or to have the selected user be from the same user group as the submitter.
+It's also possible to specify a certain user group that this user can be selected from.

-Please view this documentation on Assigning an entry to a user for more information.
+Please view this document on Assigning an entry to a user for more information.